 I never intended to do web development.
-I learned HTML and CSS in college, but I majored in film.
-But a simple portfolio I created in class got me my first job as an interactive content developer.
+I learned the basics of web development in college, but I majored in film.
+A simple portfolio I created in class got me my first job as a content developer.
 The business ran a WordPress multisite that I learned how to manipulate and maintain.
-I didn’t learn any programming from the job but it taught me the ins and outs of WordPress, enough to get freelance work creating sites and maintaining them.
-So during my 8 years of working with WordPress, learning how to code has always been on the back of my mind.
+I didn’t learn any programming from the job but it taught me the ins and outs of WordPress enough to continue getting freelance work.
+During my 8 years of working with WordPress, learning how to code has always been on the back of my mind.
 Eventually, clients would ask me to implement things beyond my capabilities.
 Everything I’ve learned up to that point no longer worked.
 In order to make things function, I had to learn how to code.

-After several days of researching the best learning channel, I settled on Team Treehouse.
+After several days of researching the best learning resources, I settled on Team Treehouse.
 It has a good support for both PHP and WordPress development.
-Right now I’m through the beginner PHP track and halfway through WordPress development.
-And I’ve got to say I enjoy it very much.
-I’ve tried Udemy, WPMU, Lynda, Code Academy, and Coursera, and Treehouse is just the sweet spot for me of being engaging, challenging, and easy to use.
+Right now I’m through the beginner PHP track and halfway through WordPress development and I enjoy it very much.
+I’ve tried Udemy, WPMU, Lynda, Code Academy, and Coursera.
+Treehouse is in sweet spot for me.
+It’s engaging, challenging, and easy to use.
 I work on the course approximately 2 hours a day during weekdays.

-I get excited about learning things I never knew, especially when I see my code work.
-It feels awesome.
-I want to keep going.
+Getting to see my code work is a special kind of high.
+It feels awesome and I want to keep going.
 I intend to finish intermediate PHP after this course.
 We’ll see where that’ll take me.